JacopoPan/RaspBuzzTutorial/README.md

 $ roslaunch rosbuzz buzz.launch
 ```

 on the second one.
-The two devices will re-enact a brief 5-line exchanges from [Apollo 11 transcripts](https://www.hq.nasa.gov/alsj/a11/a11transscript_cm.pdf).
+The two devices will re-enact a brief 5-line exchanges from the [Apollo 11 transcripts](https://www.hq.nasa.gov/alsj/a11/a11transscript_cm.pdf).

 Look at files `ROSBuzz/buzz_scripts/neil.bzz` and `ROSBuzz/buzz_scripts/buzz.bzz` to understand how the communication happens.
 The message passing is base on two different paradigms: